 MSc Statistics Offer Holders

+The core departmental induction activities for the MSc wil be delivered through a combination of on-campus and online activities.
 The induction week will focus on introducing the programme degree and good academic practices.
 Training workshops on R (programming language) and Latex (type-setting environment) that you will be using throughout the course will be offered.
+Training courses and group activities on R and Latex will be delivered through a multi-mode format.
 Different College services, including library, careers, enterprise, will be introduced during the induction week.
 Training courses on different tools, including the virtual learning environment (Blackboard) of the College and Microsoft (MS) Teams will run, enabling you an effective participation in the degree.

 The induction week will focus on building relationships amongst the students and academics of the programme through on-campus and remote social events and meetings, amongst other events.
 The aim is to create strong cohort bonds from the outset.

 Further details will be provided nearer to the start of theprogramme.

 We have reviewed the learning outcomes for your programme to ensure these can be taught and assessed in a multi-mode format.

 No changes to the programme or module learning outcomes have been made as a consequence of moving to a multi-mode format.

 There are some small changes to the lists of elective modules offered as part of the MSc degree during the academic year 2021-22:

 Two new elective modules are introduced: Non-parametric Statistics and Stochastic Processes

 The Graphical Models and Algorithmic Trading and Machine Learning elective modules will not be available